quantopian/zipline/conda/README.md

 Python package management system by Continuum that provides easy installation of binary packages.

-These files provide instructions for how to create these binary packages.
-After install conda and conda-build you should be able to:
+The files in this directory provide instructions for how to create these binary packages.
+After installing conda and conda-build you should be able to:

 ```
 conda build ta-lib